 About Me

-Quick Bio
+Short Bio

 I began making my mark on the internet around 2010 when I began writing apps in Visual Basic, writing programs for jailbroken iPhoneOS, and writing blogging software in PHP.
-Over the past several years and my thousands of hours making and breaking many forms of software, my deeply curious nature drove me to play in many different domains of computing which have contributed to many of the causes I support.
+Over the past several years, and my thousands of hours making and breaking many forms of software, my deeply curious nature drove me to play in many different domains of computing which have contributed to the causes I support.

 Causes I Am Passionate About